ro31337/libretaxi/doc/GETTING-STARTED.md

 Type `/newbot` command and follow instructions.

+Add the token you're given to the `TELEGRAM_TOKEN` field in settings.js

 ## Step 4.
 Add changes to your `hosts` file.

 (required for development, optional for production).